paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 The probability of failure on demand can also depend on certain characteristics of the item under analysis or its use (e.g. the current for a pyrotechnical device, where a Bruceton test is used to determine the probability of success or failure, see **Chapter 11 Part III** for details).

 Which of the two models, i.e. standby failures versus failure on demand, is appropriate depends on the physical processes causing failure.
-It is also possible to combine both models by adding a failure on demand probability $p$ to the time-dependent standby failure probability $\lambdat}$ (when assuming an Exponential model for standby failures), see **\[BR7\]**.
+It is also possible to combine both models by adding a failure on demand probability $p$ to the time-dependent standby failure probability $\lambda_{t}$ (when assuming an Exponential model for standby failures), see **\[BR7\]**.

 (method_6_4_3)=
 ### Parameter estimation